 What is AI Twinning?

-AI twinning refers to the creation of a digital replica of a person using data and artificial intelligence.
+Artificial intelligence twinning refers to the creation of a digital replica of a person using data and artificial intelligence.
 This replica can range from a simple representation, such as a chatbot trained on someone’s writing style, to a highly advanced system capable of simulating a person’s personality and interactions.

 The concept exists on a spectrum.
 On one end, there are basic digital profiles—like recommendation systems that understand your preferences on streaming platforms.
 On the other end, there are sophisticated AI systems that can imitate how a person speaks, writes, and even responds emotionally.